 The Dining Room at The Goring, Belgravia

-What: New Executive Chef Richard Galli will be showing off his culinary prowess at The Goring Dining Room this year.
+What: Executive Chef Richard Galli will be showing off his culinary prowess at The Goring Dining Room again this year.
 The Michelin-star Christmas Day menu features some festive specials like roast turkey with all the trimmings (carved tableside from a silver trolley) and Christmas pudding with confit orange and brandy cream.
 Regulars to the Belgravia institution will also be delighted to find some much-loved Goring classics; native lobster omelette and venison wellington with salsify, black cabbage and mushroom ketchup are also available from the set menu.

 Where: The Goring, 15 Beeston Place, SW1W 0JW